borys25ol/pg2pyrquet/README.md

 ```

 #### Command Options
+- `--host`: The hostname of the PostgreSQL server.
+- `--port`: The port number of the PostgreSQL server.
 - `--database`: The name of the PostgreSQL database you want to export data from.
 - `--table`: The specific table within the database to export.
 - `--folder`: The directory where the Parquet file will be saved.